davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### Hanging Opening Braces
 *Never* put opening braces on a new line.
 They should be hanging at the end of the previous line.
-The style is not as nice (in my opinion) as opening brace on a separate line but it is the convention throughout the community and being used to it helps to understand, for example, code samples on the web.
+The style is not as nice, in many people's opinion, as opening brace on a separate line but it is the convention throughout the community and being used to it helps to understand, for example, code samples on the web.

 #### Brace Usage
 Always use braces after `if` or loop statements, even when there is only one line in the block.
-Do not the braceless one line block syntax - doing this just increases the chances of someone else misreading your code, particularly if the indentation got out of sync.
+Do not the braceless one line block syntax - doing this just increases the chances of someone else misreading your code, particularly if the indentation gets out of sync.

 ### <a name="style-immediately-invoked-function-expressions"></a>Immediately-invoked Function Expressions
-The syntax is really quite straightforward when you get used to it.
+The syntax for these is really quite straightforward when you get used to it.
 The outer brackets are used to indicate to parsers, mainly older ones, that `function` is part of an expression and is not a function _declaration_.
 If it interpreted it as a declaration, an error would occur as a function declaration requires the name of the function to be specified.

 Just follow this template.
 If the IIFE is being used as a container for all or most of the code within a file you can include a `"use strict";` statement as the first line of the contained code.